product-os/jellyfish/README.md

 $ redis-cli -h redis.ly.fish.local
 ```

+### Resetting
+Deleting cloned libraries from `.libs/` or deleting library tarballs from `apps/*/packages/` doesn't currently
+reset that library to it's original state in the app(s) on your Livepush device.
+This can lead to a confusing
+state in which your local source doesn't correctly mirror what's being executed on your device.
+To reset your
+device back to a clean state:
+- `rm -fr .libs/*` (Assuming you no longer need these libraries)
+- `make push NOCACHE=1`

+The `NOCACHE` option sets the `--nocache` flag for `balena push`: [balena CLI Documentation](https://www.balena.io/docs/reference/balena-cli/#-c---nocache)

 ### Troubleshooting
 - Tail individual service logs with `balena logs jel.ly.fish.local --service <name>`
 - Log into device with `make ssh`, which allows you to then: